 Caution: Remember that in override mode, the logic controller doesn't keep track of the slide-out position neither command the motor controller.
 Be careful as the slide-out approaches its closed position, in order not to overshoot it, which may damage the mechanism.

-- 5. Once the slide-out room is lined up to its closed position (flush with the vehicle body), release the switch button. - 6.
-To close the locking pins, use the following method: - a) Identify the proper pneumatic valve controlling the locking pins of the problem slide-out in the control compartment.
+- Once the slide-out room is lined up to its closed position (flush with the vehicle body), release the rocker switch. - To close the locking pins, use the following method:

 LOCKING PIN VALVE PROTECTION PLATE